 3. Unavailability of People

-An appropriate document review processing requires the active participation of different people and when things are unplanned, people are usually unavailable.
+An appropriate document review process requires the active participation of different people, and when things are unplanned, people are usually unavailable.

-According to a global provider of contract management services, the solution to this type of problem is the use of an electronic system wherein the sign of the original person can be replaced by the alternate signer.
+According to a global provider of contract management services, the solution to this type of problem is the use of an electronic system in which the original person’s signature can be replaced by the alternate signer.

 4. Using Obsolete Revision Methods

-Apart from this, extra electronic or paper copies often leads to problematic document access along with the arduous task of finding them.
+Apart from this, extra electronic or paper copies often lead to problematic document access along with the arduous task of finding them.

 5. Document Review Neglecting During Cycling

-The document review process needs to be followed appropriately in order to make sure the content is accurate and applicable as per the objectives of the project.
-In most of the cases, the document changes are not reflected in the final outcome since the documentation is not updated.
+The document review process needs to be followed appropriately in order to make sure the content is accurate and applicable to the objectives of the project.
+In most cases, the document changes are not reflected in the final outcome since the documentation is not updated.
 An effective system can help in syncing the documentation process and the actual process and remove the possibility of any error.

 6. Unassigned Review Checks